Yataity: Roads and communication

-Has the telephonic services from Copaco and mobile telephony, besides various communication media and the journals from the capital of the country.
+The area uses telephonic services from the Corporación Paraguaya de Comunicaciones (Copaco), as well as mobile phone service.
+Yataity residents receive media broadcasts and the print media from Asunción.

 Transportation

-The district have modern buses to travel to the capital of the country and to the other departments.
-To the internal trips have buses of less capacity.
-Also can be seen chariots and riders on horseback.
+Modern buses travel to the capital of the country and to the other departments.
+Smaller buses provide local transportatio.
+Wagons and riders on horseback can also be seen.

 How to get there

 Following the Route 2 "Mariscal José Félix Estigarribia" from Asunción, getting to the city of Coronel Oviedo and taking the Route 8 "Doctor Blas Garay" until the city of Villarrica.
-A sign on the road indicates an asphalted branch that gets you to Yataity.
+A sign on the road indicates an asphalted branch that takes you to Yataity.

 Population

 According to the data provided by the General Office of Statistics, Polls and Census, this is the data of the Yataity district:

 The total population is 4,138 inhabitants, being 2,040 males and 2,099 females.